blucap/BankHoldingCompanyData/README.md

 INPUTS:
 Please run the curl script and unzip the files in the folder where the python script resides is.

+Make sure the "vars.pl"" script and the "Micro Data Reference Manual.html" are in the folder where your python script resides.

 The python script uses two input files:

 1) One csv file with the variable names that you want, see the example csv file (bhc_vars.csv).